mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 Okay then, here's the game plan:

-- First up, we're installing `age` and generting our encryption key-pair,
+1. First up, we're installing `age` and generting our encryption key-pair,
-- Then, it's all about encrypting our Talos secrets file using the public key, and decrypting it using the private key,
+2. Then, we're going to encrypt our Talos secrets file using the public key, and decrypt it using the private key,
-- Next, we're bringing in the big guns with `sops` to see how it swoops in to make our lives easier,
+3. Next, we're bringing in `sops` to see how it works together with age to make our lives easier,
-- Finally, we're going to encrypt and decrypt our Talos secrets file again, but this time using `sops` and we're going to look over the differences.
+4. We're going to encrypt and decrypt our Talos secrets file again, but this time using `sops` and we're going to look over the differences.
-- And finally, I'll sprinkle in a couple of my own tried-and-tested tips and tricks from my GitOps repository to keep those secrets snug as a bug in a rug. 😉
+5. Finally, I'll sprinkle in a couple of my own tried-and-tested tips and tricks from my GitOps repository to keep those secrets snug as a bug in a rug. 😉

 Alrighty, with all that preamble out of the way, let's dive right in, shall we?